 Most learning and development professionals have heard of blended learning.
 It’s even possible that you yourself would have tried to incorporate it in your training strategy, or are planning to.
 Either way, the term itself has been thrown around so much that it frequently ends up getting misused.
 Before we proceed to understand how to approach blended learning, let us first see what it really means:

-In a rapidly changing business environment, ILT (instructor-led training) and e-learning separately may not achieve the set business goals.
-To improve business performance by increasing revenues and reducing costs, it would be sensible to integrate ILT trainings with e-learning programs.
+In a rapidly changing business environment, ILT and e-learning separately may not achieve the set business goals.
+To improve employee performance by increasing revenues and reducing costs, it would be sensible to integrate ILT trainings with e-learning programs.

 In a rapidly changing business environment, Instructor-led Training (ILT) and e-learning should go hand-in-hand, to achieve the set business goals.
 Having either of it may not be enough to meet the intricate training needs of your employees.
 To improve business performance by increasing revenues, reducing costs, and maximize learning it would be sensible to integrate ILT training with e-learning programs.